tinsever/google-font-cli/README.md

 ###### `getFamily()` `getCategory()` `getVariants()` `getSubsets()` `getVersion()` `getLastMod()` `getFileList()` `getCssUrl()`
 Method to access to the public properties: it's a better idea use them insteed the properties for a future-proof reason.
 Maybe someday google will decide to changhe his properties names.
-All returns the type of the property, except `GetLastMod()` that return a new Date instance. ad of the properties for a future-proof reason.
-Maybe someday the data structure will change
+All returns the type of the property, except `GetLastMod()` that return a new Date instance.

 ##### `hasVariant(variant)`
 - variant [String] The name of a variant (300, 500, etc);
 - Returns [Boolean] true if the font has that variant, else returns false.